 William James College is building a program to Train Vets to Treat Vets®.
 Our Yellow Ribbon Scholarship Program will raise matching funds to supplement those provided by the Post-9/11 GI Bill.
 These robust scholarship opportunities will further encourage the "culture keepers" of the military to Meet the Need and Make a Difference for their service colleagues.

-We are pleased and proud to welcome Sen. John Kerry as the Honorary Chair of this campaign.
+We are pleased and proud to welcome Secretary of State John Kerry as the Honorary Chair of this campaign.

 For more information about eligibility for the VA's Yellow Ribbon Program, please click here.